autocontracts/permissioned-blocks/whitepaper.md

 When the requestor receives the IPFS block, it is also tagged in their datastore as a Permissioned Block so that the same authorisation logic is used when others make a request for this block.

 If the requestor is not authorised, then request is simply ignored.
 The IPFS DHT router system will then look elsewhere by querying other  nodes if they have the block.
 If all other nodes in the network either do not have the block, or the requestor is not authorised, then the block will not be resolved and a timeout will occur.
 When the timeout occurs, it will appear to the requestor as though the block simply does not exist.

+## IPFS Token Authentication

+The folked version of IPFS uses token authentication during the IPFS Bitswap algorithm to determine whether a request for an IPFS data block is permitted.
+The token is similar to a Javascript Web Token (JWT) employed in existing authentication systems used on the internet today.
+The token is divided into two segments, the first segment contans the issuer, capabilities and nonce information, and last segment contains the digital signature.
+The token's signature is generated using the blockchain account of the requestor.

 ## Statechain Validation